spotinst/help/src/docs/managed-instance/features/root-volume-persistence.md

 Root Volume Persistence maintains the data stored in your root volume, such as OS and configuration data, during spot node replacements.
 This way the application can start exactly where it left off.
 By default, the root device volume is deleted when the node terminates.
 With Statefule Node, you can change the default behavior by enabling the Root Volume Persistence feature.

-## How Root Volume Persistence Works

 Periodic snapshots of the root volume are taken continuously while the node is running.
 When a node is terminated, an image is created from the last snapshot, and a new node is launched from this image.

 The [flow diagram](elastigroup/features/z-stateful-instance/stateful-elastigroup-flow) describes on a high level how Spot manages the persistence of stateful nodes.

 ## Backend Actions

-Stateful Node performs various backend actions for different states of the node to ensure root volume persistence.
+Stateful node performs various backend actions for different states of the node to ensure root volume persistence.

 - Paused: Images (AMIs) are created each time the stateful node is paused using the latest root volume snapshot which was taken after the node termination.
 Only the latest snapshot is kept for each volume.
 - Running: While the node is running, a snapshot is taken for the root volume every 5 minutes.